Guidance

 Lincolnshire Covid Treatment Pathway

-From 26 June patients who test positive for covid and who are eligible for covid treatment (high risk patients) will no longer be contacted by NHSE automatically.
-Digitally identifiable, eligible patients will receive a letter from NHSE in June advising that they should contact local NHS providers if they test positive for covid through a Lateral Flow Test – in Lincolnshire this will be managed through the Clinical Advice Service (CAS) and by the ULHT Covid Medicines Delivery Unit (CMDU).
+Patients who test positive for covid and who are eligible for covid treatment (high risk patients) will no longer be contacted by NHSE automatically.
+Digitally identifiable, eligible patients will receive a letter from NHSE advising that they should contact local NHS providers if they test positive for covid through a Lateral Flow Test – in Lincolnshire this will be managed through the Clinical Advice Service (CAS) and by the ULHT Covid Medicines Delivery Unit (CMDU).

 GP practices may be contacted by patients requesting oral antivirals – the appended letter and flowchart gives detail on the local pathway and key information is summarised below to support practices to direct people to the CMDU.